MediaComem/comem-archidep/ex/one-chat-room-deployment.md

 ## Set up an automated deployment with Git hooks

-Make it so that the application can be automatically deployed via a Git hook like in the [previous exercise][previous-ex].
+Change your deployment so that the application can be automatically updated via a Git hook like in the [automated deployment exercise][auto-deploy-ex].

 > **Hints:**
 >